pseudomuto/protoc-gen-doc/README.md

 The plugin executable must be in `PATH` or specified explicitly using the `--plugin` option in order for `protoc` to find it.
-If you need support for a custom output format, see [Custom Templates] (https://github.com/estan/protoc-gen-doc/wiki/Custom-Templates).
+If you need support for a custom output format, see [Custom Templates][custom].
 If you just want to customize the look of the HTML output, put your CSS in `stylesheet.css` next to the output file and it will be picked up.

 ## Output Example